Procedure Guide

 Tricks for abdominal lesions: Hydrodissection w/ 1:30-50 dilute contrast in D5W.
 Don’t be stingy.
 Some have infusion running throughout the procedure.
 Can use pneumodissection, catheters, balloons.
 Target base of exophytic lesion tangential to kidney.

-Central renal lesion: can have urology place ureteral catheter retrograde and irrigate collecting system with cool saline
+Central renal lesion: can have urology place ureteral catheter retrograde and irrigate collecting system with saline.
+However, studies have show that cryoablation can safely extend into the renal sinus without collecting system injury.

 Subdiaphragmatic lesion: higher local tumor progression, rare reported cases of diaphragmatic hernia with thermal ablation; hydrosection can help prevent